-The funeral industry has roots dating back to the beginning of mankind and is one industry that families inevitably have to deal with in their lifetime.
-Cremation and biodegradable urns, along with other unique memorials incorporating cremated remains such as tree urns and scattering urns, are currently the fastest growing part of the market and are driving the most change.
+The funeral industry dates back to the beginning of mankind and is one industry that all families inevitably have to deal with in their lifetime.
+Cremation and biodegradable urns, along with other unique memorials incorporating cremated remains such as tree urns and scattering urns, are the fastest growing part of the market and are arguably driving the most change.

 Every year in America about 2.7 million people die.
 In 2015, and for the first time ever, more Americans opted for cremation than burial.
 This is up from only 25% of those who passed choosing cremation in 1999.
 According to the National Funeral Director's Association, the trend toward cremation is expected to accelerate and jump to nearly 80% of people who pass by 2035.

 There are many reasons for the surge in Americans choosing cremation instead of burials.
 One is religion - a growing number of people believe that cremation is an acceptable practice based on their beliefs and religion.
 A second is family - more and more families have members who have moved out of the community where they were raised and many have brothers, sisters, mothers and fathers living in different cities, states, or even countries.
 Large family burial plots are not as common as they once were and cremation is becoming more practical.
 Third, and arguably the main driver of the growing cremation trend, is cremation cost.
 The average funeral with burial ranges from $7,000 to over $20,000, however a cremation costs only a fraction of this amount.

 Cost of Cremation and Urns